 Proclus and Parmenides’ Likeness Regress

-This paper concerns a well-known response to Parmenides’ criticism of Socrates’ third account of participation (Prm.
-132d1-133a7), an account that describes the relation between the Forms and sensible things as a relation of “resemblance” (eikōn), “likeness” (homoios), and “modeling” (eikazon).
-The response, credited to the fifth-century CE Neoplatonist Proclus’ commentary on the Parmenides, as well as later authors.
-Proclus claims that Parmenides misconstrues the relation between the Forms and sensible things: Parmenides describes the relation as symmetrical, when in fact it is asymmetrical.
-There are different versions of this general charge in the literature.
-Proclus’ particular version, however, has not been discussed in detail—it is only a single paragraph of the nearly twelve-page discussion that ever receives consideration.
-The result is a misunderstanding of Proclus’ response to Parmenides’ criticism, a misunderstanding that I aim to correct.
+This paper focuses on a well-known response to Parmenides’ criticism of Socrates’ third account of participation (Prm.
+132d1-133a7), an account that describes the relation between the Forms and their participants as a relation of “resemblance” (eikōn), “likeness” (homoios), and “modeling” (eikazon).
+The response is found in the fifth-century CE Neoplatonist Proclus’ commentary on the Parmenides, as well as later authors.
+Proclus claims that Parmenides misconstrues the relation between the Forms and their participants: Parmenides describes the relation as symmetrical, when in fact it is asymmetrical.
+Some scholars still champion this general response, though they different in their explanations of the asymmetry between the Forms and their participants.
+Proclus’ own explanation, however, has been misunderstood, and I aim to correct this.
 The correction is not just of historical interest, though.
-Proclus’ response is similar in important ways to a different line of response found in the literature: that Socrates is confused about relations, and therefore that the Form of Likeness and other relational Forms should be removed from Plato’s ontology.
-I show that even if Socrates is confused about relations, it is not necessary to remove the Form of Likeness.
-Rather, as Proclus proposes, we can redefine its role and thereby rescue Socrates’ third account of participation.
+It turns out that Proclus’ explanation has implications for an altogether different response to Parmenides’ criticism: that Socrates is confused about relations, and therefore that the Form of Likeness—and perhaps other relational Forms too—should not be included in Plato’s ontology.
+I show that even if Socrates is confused about relations, it is not necessary to expunge the Form of Likeness.
+Rather, as Proclus himself does, we can redefine its role and thereby rescue Socrates’ third account of participation.